natcap/invest.users-guide/source/coastal_blue_carbon.rst

   ...         ...
   ==========  ==========  =================  ==========================  ==========================  ===========================  ===========================  ==============  =======================  =======================  ========================  ========================

- The edited table is used as input to the main Coastal Blue Carbon model as the **Carbon Pool Transient Variables Table**.

-- **aligned_lulc[#]_[Suffix].tif**: Rasters that are the result of aligning all of the input LULC rasters with each other.
+- **aligned_lulc_[#]_[Suffix].tif**: Rasters that are the result of aligning all of the input LULC rasters with each other.
 You generally don't need to do anything with these files.

 Step 2.
 The Main Model - Coastal Blue Carbon
 --------------------------------------------

-The main Coastal Blue Carbon model calculates carbon stock and sequestration over time, based on the transition and carbon pools information generated by the preprocessor and edited by the user.
+The main Coastal Blue Carbon model calculates carbon stock and sequestration over time, based on the transition and carbon pool information generated by the preprocessor and edited by the user.
 It can also calculate the value of sequestration if economic data is provided.

 Inputs
 ^^^^^^